Skip to main content Skip to footer

 OX124 - intranasal rescue medication for

-opioid overdose with powder-based naloxone
+opioid overdose with a high dose powder-based naloxone

 OX124 is a late-stage, high-dose nasal powder to be used in life-threatening situations where the overdose on any opioid is suspected, indicated by e.g., unconsciousness or opioid-induced respiratory depression (OIRD).